CIA map of Syria from https://www.cia.gov/library/publications/the-world-factbook/geos/sy.html

 5 S£ and 10 S£ bank notes.

-Good luck finding some place in Syria where no one is looking to exchange some Syrian Lira for US Dollars or British Pounds or Euros.
+You should have no problem changing money in Syria.
+It's hard to find a place where no one is looking to exchange some Syrian Lira for US Dollars or British Pounds or Euros.

 It's officially illegal but everyone does it all the time.
 The black market may offer something like 125% the bank rate.
-That is, an amount of foreign current that would get you 100 S£ in a bank might get you 125 S£ in a discrete exchange at your hotel.
+That is, an amount of foreign currency that would get you 100 S£ in a bank might get you 125 S£ in a discreet exchange at your hotel.

 The Local Languages